Joe Farrell: Career

 Farrell recorded Flute Talk with Sam Most in 1979, which was billed as a duet of the world's two greatest jazz flutists.

-Farrell performs with Brazilian percussionist Airto and Airto's wife Flora Purim on the album Three-Way Mirror.
+Farrell performed with Brazilian percussionist Airto and Airto's wife Flora Purim on the album Three-Way Mirror.
 A message on the CD jacket dedicates the 1987 album to Farrell and states it contains his final recordings.

 Death

-Farrell died of myelodysplastic syndrome (MDS) in Duarte, California, on January 10, 1986, at the age of 48.
+Farrell died of myelodysplastic syndrome (MDS) at the City of Hope National Medical Center in Duarte, California, on January 10, 1986, at the age of 48.

 Legacy

 In 2008, Farrell's daughter Kathleen Firrantello filed a lawsuit against rappers Kanye West, Method Man, Redman and Common, and their respective record labels, for allegedly using portions of Farrell's 1974 musical composition "Upon This Rock" in their songs without approval.
 Firrantello was seeking punitive damages of at least US$1 million and asked that no further copies of the songs be made, sold or performed.